heavyairship/LambdaCalc/README.md

-# Lambda Calculus in Python!
+# Lambda Calculus in Python

 ## Overview